-Derivatives exchange, data and technology company Its energy derivatives business has a strong first-mover advantage and high market share in the trading of carbon derivatives in Europe.
+Derivatives exchange, data and technology company The company's energy derivatives business dominates trading volumes in Europe's primary natural gas contract.
+The importance of this contract to global energy trading is growing, primarily driven by Europe's energy transition and energy security efforts.
+We think these are structural tailwinds.
+The company also has a strong first-mover advantage and high market share in the trading of carbon derivatives in Europe.
 The company is well positioned to be a market leader in any other mandatory schemes that are adopted worldwide.
 Global agriculture company Its seed and crop protection products help farmers to maximise yield and increase resilience against climate pressures.
 The company's products are therefore vital to help feed a growing global population amid more challenging growing conditions.
 Its crop protection business has the opportunity to help meet the increasing demand for biologicals and lower toxicity products.

+Insurance broker

-Insurance broker The company helps corporate and insurance customers to quantify and insure physical risks using specialist modelling tools and expertise.
+The company helps corporate and insurance customers to quantify and insure physical risks using specialist modelling tools and expertise.
 While the frequency and severity of natural disasters has increased over the last few decades, only a minority of the total economic losses from these events are currently covered by insurance.
 We think there is an opportunity for insurance brokers to help customers insure against economic losses from physical risks such as extreme heat, severe storms and earthquakes.